-Consistent with its obligations under applicable laws, it is the policy of Harvey Mudd College to maintain a drug and alcohol abuse free environment.
-That policy prohibits the unlawful: manufacture, possession, distribution, dispensation, sale, transportation, offer to sell, promotion, purchase and/or use of drugs or alcohol on the HMC campus or its offsite locations, or as any part of its activities.
-In addition, employees shall not report for work or work under the influence of any drug or alcohol or other substance which will impair work performance, alertness, coordination or response, or affect the safety of others on the job.
+HMC prohibits the unlawful: manufacture, possession, distribution, dispensation, sale, transportation, offer to sell, promotion, purchase and/or use of drugs (including marijuana ) or alcohol on HMC owned or controlled property, at HMC sponsored/sanctioned activities and events; and while employees or other persons as described above conduct or perform HMC-related business, regardless of location.
+In addition, employees shall not report for work or work under the influence of any drug or alcohol or other substance which will impair work performance, alertness, coordination or response, or affect the safety of others.

-In accordance with the Drug-Free Workplace Act of 1988, any employee who is convicted (including a plea of nolo contendere [no contest]) of a criminal drug statute violation occurring in the workplace must, within five (5) days after the conviction, notify HMC of such conviction by informing the Assistant Vice President, Human Resources; Vice President and Dean of Faculty or President.
+In accordance with the Drug-Free Workplace Act of 1988, any employee who is convicted (including a plea of nolo contendere [no contest]) of a criminal drug statute violation occurring in the workplace must, within five (5) days after the conviction, notify HMC of such conviction by informing the Assistant Vice President for Human Resources, Vice President and Dean of the Faculty or the Vice President for Administration and Finance/Treasurer.
 If required, appropriate government agencies will be notified within ten (10) days after HMC has been informed of such a conviction.

 Local, State and Federal Legal Sanctions

 Local, state and federal laws establish severe penalties for unlawful possession or distribution of illegal drugs and alcohol.
 These sanctions, upon conviction, may range from a fine to life imprisonment.
 In the case of possession and distribution of illegal drugs, these sanctions could include seizure and summary forfeiture of property, including vehicles.
 It is especially important to know that federal penalties for illegally distributing drugs include life imprisonment and fines in excess of $1,000,000.